 My FuturePower would be to love the people who are ****ing the system.
 People have taken out injunctions to try to stop us doing projects.
 I want to have the ability to accept and love them for who they are, otherwise I am going to be wrecked by all this, because I am at the frontline of the negativity.
 I want to give them love!

 Watch ► We spoke to Agamemnon about invigorating young people to take a space in society.

-Watch ► Agamemnon appeared at Atlas of the Future’s Barcelona conference: ‘Fixing the future: adventures in a better tomorrow’.
+🎫 Watch ► Agamemnon was s speaker at our event ‘Fixing the future 2019’.
 Check out the video here.